-UCLA Anderson School of Management’s Center for International Business Education and Research’s (CIBER) Global Green Business Week for Young Leaders is a one-week summer institute addressing the fundamentals and current trends of greening and management from the triple bottom line of people, profit, and planet.
+UCLA Anderson School of Management’s Center for International Business Education and Research’s (CIBER) Global Green Business Summer Institute for Young Leaders is a one-week summer institute addressing the fundamentals and current trends of greening and management from the triple bottom line of people, profit, and planet.

 Students are introduced to the question, what is meant by sustainability, and what are its core concepts?
 UCLA professors, researchers, doctoral students, MBA students, and practicing executives give insight on the biological, societal, and economic factors that drive and define green business.
 Faculties come from management, the UCLA Institute of the Environment, economics, urban planning, and public policy.
 Panel executives have included representatives of Red Bull, Opportunity Green, Planet Green, X Prize, and Causecast.